ikhlestov/ikhlestov.github.io/posts/rbm-based-autoencoders-with-tensorflow/index.rst

 Many layers implementation
 ==========================

-At first I've implement `multi layers RBM(Add link to code here) <fill_link>`__ with 3 layers.
+At first I've implement `multi layers RBM <https://github.com/ikhlestov/rbm_based_autoencoders_with_tensorflow/blob/master/rbm_all_layers_at_once.py>`__ with 3 layers.
 Because we not use usual tensorflow optimizers we may stop gradient for every variable with `tf.stop_gradient(variable_name)` and this will speed up computation a little bit.
 After construction two questions arised:
 - Should every layer hidden units be binary encoded or only last one?
 - Should we update every layer weights/biases at once per step, or first train only first two layers, after layers 2 and 3, and so on?